FARAZFRANK/website-seo-checker-and-audit/README.md

-# Frank Website SEO Checker And Audit
+# Website SEO Checker And Audit

 A comprehensive on-page SEO audit plugin for WordPress with a modern React-powered admin dashboard.